Tire Defect Attorneys in Philadelphia

 Pennsylvania's Trusted Accident & Injury Law Firm Since 1958

-People believe they can handle a tire blowout, until it happens to them.
+People believe they can handle a tire blowout until it happens to them.
 That's when the tire company needs to be held accountable.
 Americans drive three trillion miles a year, and they rely on their tires every inch of the way.
-Our Philadelphia car accident lawyers at The Beasley Firm represent the victims of accidents caused by tire manufacturers who put profits over consumer safety.
+Our Philadelphia lawyers at The Beasley Firm represent the victims of accidents caused by tire manufacturers who put profits over consumer safety.
 Our attorneys are tough and knowledgeable, with over $2 billion awarded since 1958.

 We have handled cases against all the major tire manufacturers, including: